Hunan Chicken vs Szechuan Chicken (Comparison in 2023)

 Mostly served with steamed rice, these two dishes are perfect for breakfast, lunch, and dinner.

 Hunan chicken uses spicy chili bean paste known as doubanjiang, which is also used for Szechuan cooking.
-The distinction between the two is evident, especially with the fusion of chili onto the chicken meat.
+The distinction between the two is evident, especially with the fusion of chili with chicken meat.

 In this article, we are going to explore the differences between Hunan and Szechuan chicken.